 Surface materials are extracted through an opening or excavation called a “pit.”
 The most common is aggregate, which is made up of sand and gravel.
 Some pits also produce marl or clay.

 A pit site may include:

 - processing activities such as crushing, screening and washing

 “Extraction" refers to the removal of the surface materials.
 The most common surface materials extracted are aggregate, which includes sand and gravel.

-AEP has been conducting a review of its surface-material extraction program and policies.
+The Alberta government has been conducting a review of its surface-material extraction program and policies.
 We want to ensure our programs reflect improvements in scientific knowledge.
 Programs should also take into consideration Albertans’ changing regulatory expectations.

-AEP has developed draft recommendations to improve oversight and efficiencies in the program.
+The Alberta government has developed draft recommendations to improve oversight and efficiencies in the program.

 We shared our recommendations with stakeholders at informational meetings in early 2017, and invited their feedback at that time.

 Read a compilation of the feedback at: What We Heard: Stakeholder Feedback on the Sand and Gravel Program Review.

 The Alberta government follows the guidance acts, codes of practice and other regulations when regulating pit operations.